Native Education

 Associate degree of arts in Indigenous Studies

 The proposed Associate Degree in Indigenous Studies will allow students not committed to a career stream to enter post-secondary studies.
-The associate degree is built to honour and share the cultural knowledge that students bring to the classroom and to build on their experiences with increased academic skills.
+The Associate Degree is to honour and share the cultural knowledge that students bring to the classroom and to build on their experiences with increased academic skills.
 The focus is on the multidisciplinary approach of Indigenous Studies, including knowledge discovery and dissemination through ceremony, arts, and relationships.

 This is a two year program of study, consisting of fall and winter terms.
 Upon completion, successful graduates will have attained 60 credits, transferable to receiving universities and colleges.